Looking for free things to do indoors in Chicago? Check out our list of free indoor playgrounds and more.

-Winter is here.
-And with winter comes the inevitable cabin fever of having small children cooped up inside a house or apartment.
-Whether your kids enjoy exploring nature, climbing, shopping, or curling up with a good book, we’ve got 20 suggestions of FREE places to take them so that you can get them out of the house.
+With winter comes the inevitable cabin fever of having small children cooped up inside a house or apartment.
+Whether your kids enjoy exploring nature, climbing, shopping, or curling up with a good book, we’ve got more than 20 suggestions of FREE things to do so that you can get them out of the house.
+Check out free events like seasonal flower shows at the Garfield Park Conservatory or story times at Chicago Public Libraries.

 Lincoln Park Zoo Pritzker Family Play Zoo.
 Photo courtesy of the zoo